Kindergeld: a simple guide to child benefits in Germany

 - Your child is cared for by your and lives most of the time in your household.

-- You are a German resident (or you are a German citizen and have residence in the EU, Norway, Iceland, Switzerland, Lichtenstein).
+- You live and work in Germany (or you are a German citizen and have residence in the EU, Norway, Iceland, Switzerland, Lichtenstein).

 Child benefits is not subject to income limitations.
 It is provided to any and all parents that qualify the criteria above.